Tips for the Aging Gardener

 Gardening Tips for Those With Mobility Issues

-Raised beds and container gardens are a great way to garden if mobility is an issue.
+Raised garden beds and container gardens are a great way to garden if physical limitations are an issue.
 They can be placed on a patio and made easily accessible.
 These types of raised planter boxes are excellent if you can’t bend over.

 Vertical gardening is also a great way to minimize stress on our bodies from bending over and a great use of space where space is limited.